msaavedra1026/CropGuard/README.md

 ## Team

-Built at the ASU Hackathon with Voxel51
+Built at the ASU Hackathon with Voxel51 in collaboration with @ayeeta